strawberrysnails/neocities-snails/src/site.md

 - [eleventy-fetch](https://github.com/11ty/eleventy-fetch) – Fetch remote content and cache it locally, useful for pulling in data from APIs or external sources at build time.
 - [rss](https://github.com/11ty/eleventy-plugin-rss) – Adds filters and shortcodes for generating RSS feeds.
 - [reading-time](https://github.com/johanbrook/eleventy-plugin-reading-time) – Estimates and displays reading time for blog posts, based on word count and average reading speed.

+### Web-Hosting

+- [Neocities](https://neocities.org) – Free, open source, and currently hosting this website.
+- [Nekoweb](https://nekoweb.org/) – A cozy and growing Neocities alternative with a strong community.
+I'm experimenting with it alongside Neocities for now.

 ---